percona/grafana-dashboards/pmm-app/src/pmm-check/README.md

 - Query only active alerts: `curl -u admin:admin http://127.0.0.1/alertmanager/api/v2/alerts?active=true`

 - Query alerts with a specific filter: `curl -u admin:admin http://127.0.0.1/alertmanager/api/v2/alerts?filter='node_name=pmm-server'`

+## Test quirks

+Occasionally, the tests may fail due to an unknown reason related to jest cache.
+The workaround would be to clean the cache by running `npx jest --clearCache`.